U007D/product_scanner/README.md

 #### Bonus points: demonstrate use of a higher order function
 The `Terminal` struct makes heavy use of closures, which when passed as parameters to functions (the functional combinators in this specific case) is use of higher order functions.

+#### Correctness and IEEE754 floating point values
+Floating point math is notoriously difficult to get right.
+Comparing values is frought with pitfalls, even `assert_eq!(0.1 + 0.2, 0.3)` will assert `false` (this is not Rust's fault, it's the IEEE754 standard for floating point numbers).
+For a "financial application" to ensure correctness, all non-integer calculations performed by this program use `Decimal` representation as opposed to floating point values to avoid these issues.
+Please see the included documentation on `OrdDecimal` for more information (`cargo doc --open`).